Minnesota Attorney General's Office

 It’s important to note that, unlike buying a car, leasing may mean that you will always have monthly payments.
 When you buy a car, the car loan is typically paid off long before the car is worn out.
 In contrast, leasing usually means endless payments.
 Although you may be able to buy the car at the end of the lease, most people who lease turn in the car at the end of the term and lease another.
 So the payments continue.
 In the long run, leasing may be more costly than buying, despite the lower monthly payments.

 Then, you may wonder, why is leasing so popular?
 There are several reasons.
 With the prices of cars climbing, it has become harder and harder to afford monthly payments that will pay off a car in three years or less.
-And with new cars averaging about $20,000 today, loans are being stretched over four to six years.
+And with new cars costing more than $20,000 today, loans are being stretched over four to six years.
 By the time you truly own a car, it may not be worth a whole lot in the marketplace.
-It still may be worth a lot to you, however, if it gets you where you're going and allows you to drive a car without making payments.
-That's something to keep in mind as you learn more about leasing.
+It still may be worth a lot to you, however, if it gets you where you’re going and allows you to drive a car without making payments.
+That’s something to keep in mind as you learn more about leasing.

 Who Typically Leases?

 Leasing is a decision based on personal choice, as well as personal finances.
 For some people, leasing is a good idea for many reasons.
 For others, it's like a spin on a race track: It offers a short-term thrill, but doesn't get them anywhere in the long run.
 See whether or not you resemble one of the following drivers.